ayman/PrettyJSON/README.md

 You need a host application to build and test the plugin, this is the cocoa app called `Safari Extensions`.

 Follow along with the [Apple instructions](https://developer.apple.com/documentation/safariservices/safari_app_extensions/building_a_safari_app_extension).

+## App Store

+This has been submitted to the [store](https://developer.apple.com//safari/extensions/submission/)...pending review.